leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

 This lab requires completion of the following:

 * Completion of [Lab 1: Create your Virtual Cloud Network (VCN) and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure](?lab=lab1-prepare-network-and-iam) section.
 * A correctly configured virtual cloud network (VCN) to launch the system in.
-Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
+It's related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
-* The proper IAM policy is required to proceed See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).
+* The proper IAM policy is required to proceed.
+See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).

 ## Task 1: Create Cloud Exadata Infrastructure Resource

-1. Log in to the Oracle Cloud, Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
+1. Log in to the Oracle Cloud.
+Once logged in, you are taken to the cloud services dashboard, where you can see all the services available.

     ![OCI Navigation Menu](./images/oci-navigation-menu.png " ")